Xyresic/MKS21X-FinalProject/README.md

  - asin(value), acos(value), atan(value)
  - sinh(value), cosh(value), tanh(value)

+There is an ExtensiveHelp.pdf file.
+It List all the supported feautres in detail, and an example of how they work.
+Everything in there is tested.

 Warning: Values may be slightly off due to floating point arithmetic rounding errors.

 Warning: We sacrificed speed for more accurate graphs when graphing relations (graphs where y is manipulated and not just x).
 Each relation can take up to a minute to graph.
 Graphing relations is very buggy and will come out jagged and sometimes not continuous.